 So even if you didn't think you were the scholarship-winning type of student, remember that there are scholarship opportunities out there for almost anyone, including...

 This scholarship is awarded to a natural red-head who is a junior or senior in high school with a GPA of 2.5+.
 You have to submit two photos to prove the authenticity of your gingery locks, and also create a creative piece—can be an essay, picture, or video, that tells what it means to you to be a red head.

-The deadline this year is April 4th, and the prize is a one-time award of $500.
+The deadline is in early April, and the prize is a one-time award of $500.